 The SP110 has a top speed of 40 knots on a set of three MAN V12 engines for a total horsepower of 2,000hp.
-Cruising speed is 33 knots.
+The cruising speed is 33 knots.
 The SP110 also focused on lightweight construction to gain a further performance edge.
-The yacht has a waterjet propulsion system, allowing for a more compact engineering space and better performance at higher speed.
+The yacht has a waterjet propulsion system, allowing for a more compact engineering space and better performance at higher speeds.

 More importantly, the SP110’s propulsion system gives the captain the choice of powering the yacht on one, two or all three engines.
 This allows slow, highly economical cruising on just one engine, which is the more likely way that owners will move their yacht around, or big bursts of speed if needed.

-The hull design employs big lifting strakes and a wide body with fine piercing bow.
-This allows for the higher speeds and a greater stability while cruising over 30 knots.
+The hull design employs big lifting strakes and a wide body with a fine piercing bow.
+This allows for higher speeds and greater stability while cruising over 30 knots.
 It also means there is considerable space onboard with a wide beam.

 That beam and the interior volume are put to good use.
 Milan-based architect and designer Lissoni, who worked on interior design for numerous Sanlorenzo yachts, was tasked with turning the main deck space into a bright area that resembles a villa on the sea without walls.